 Growing bonsai may not be as easy as it first sounds; it is a commitment.
 There is no magic, they're just plants in containers!
 It really is the shapes we give them, that makes very special.
 If you can grow a potted plant, you can grow a bonsai.

-If you're ready to buy bonsai ... with a willingness to learn, a sincere effort and lots of passion, bonsai can
+If you're ready ... with a willingness to learn, a sincere effort and lots of passion, bonsai can